Europa Conference League knockout round play-off draw: Leicester land Randers while Celtic face Bodo/Glimt

 The Foxes will play the Danish outfit for a place in the round of 16 after finishing third in Group C behind Spartak Moscow and Napoli.

-Celtic, meanwhile, are due to face Norwegian outfit Bodo/Glimt, while either Tottenham or Vitesse will go on to play Rapid Vienna after they contest their final rescheduled Group G match.
+Celtic meanwhile, are due to face Norwegian outfit Bodo/Glimt while either Tottenham or Vitesse will go on to play Rapid Vienna after the outcome of the final Group G match is determined.

 Editors' Picks